 Examples of irony include a traffic cop getting a ticket, a marriage counselor who is divorced, or a vegan who serves steak at dinner.

-Irony also occurs when something happens that goes against the expectations of the characters or audience.
+Irony also occurs when something goes against the expectations of the characters or audience.

 For instance, when Romeo and Juliet die even though they thought they had been successful in escaping their fates.